kryptokrona/kryptokrona-kotlin-sdk/website/src/routes/guide/getting_started/+page.md

 title: Getting started
 ---

-To install Kryptokrona Kotlin SDK into your Maven/Gradle project we need to include the dependency:
+To install Kryptokrona Kotlin SDK into your Maven/Gradle project we need to include the following dependencies:

 ```xml